-5.3.12.2 Resource [cmdhDefaults]
+6.3.12.2 Resource [cmdhDefaults]

-The Resource [cmdhDefaults] defines which CMDH related parameters will be used by default when a request or response message contains the Event Category parameter but not any other CMDH related parameters and which default Event Category parameter shall be used when none is given in the request or response, see clause D.12.2 of oneM2M TS-0001 [Y.oneM2M.ARC] and oneM2M TS-0004 [Y.oneM2M.SLCP].
+The Resource [cmdhDefaults] defines which CMDH related parameters will be used by default when a request or response message contains the Event Category parameter but not any other CMDH related parameters and which default Event Category parameter shall be used when none is given in the request or response, see clause D.12.2 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC] and oneM2M TS-0004 [ITU-T Y.oneM2M.SLCP].

 Regardless of OMA DM 1.3 and OMA DM 2.0, this resource shall be mapped to M2M cmdhPolicies MO (MCMDHMO) (urn:oma:mo:ext-onem2m-mcmdhmo:1.0).